 If you prefer to keep your spiritual life private, there are ways to do this.
 The Science of Mind is a spiritual guide book written by Ernest Holmes.
-It proposes a scientific perspective between the relationship of humans and God.
+It proposes a scientific perspective of the relationship between humans and God.
 A Course in Miracles is another spiritual guide book written by Helen Schucman, containing a curriculum to bring about what is called a "spiritual transformation".
 The book consists of three sections entitled "Text", "Workbook" and "Manual for Teachers".
 There is also the I Ching, an ancient Chinese manual of divination that teaches you the process of awakening or unveiling your original spirit or higher self.
 These are just a few examples of self-study options.
 There are many out there that will fit your needs specifically.
 Do a bit of research and you will find your path.

 There are many people who are not quite sure yet what spirituality means to them.
 Take your time in finding out what speaks to you.
 There are many books out there to guide you.
 Go to your local library and look in the self-help section for guidance.
 You may also find help reading about how to best respond to another person’s behavior or your own.

 Spirituality is powerful and helps people believe in something outside of themselves, as well as inside.
 There are no rules as long as it gives you the tools to help facilitate a successful recovery for you.